SSoTme/ssotme-ms-airtable-ionic-sassymq-seed/README.md

 files which are not automatically included.

-    - In the visual studio project, open `/MVCRestAPI/Controllers/` and include the `api/*Controller.cs` rest api controllers which are not automatically included in the project when detected.
+    - In the visual studio project, open `/MVCRestAPI/Controllers/` and include the `api/*Controller.cs` rest api controllers which are not automatically included in the project when generated, and must be added manually.

 ### Run the project

-11. Make the `MVCRestAPI` the startup project in the solution.
+1. Make the `MVCRestAPI` the startup project in the solution.

-12. Press F5 to run the project.
+2. Press F5 to run the project.
 This will start the REST API.

-13. in powershell, run `ionic-ts-sidemenu/>ionic serve` to start the Ionic Mobile app.
+3. in powershell, run `ionic-ts-sidemenu/>ionic serve` to start the Ionic Mobile app.

 ### Et Voila!